MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - [Right-size VM SKU sizes](/azure/virtual-machines/sizes) to ensure effective resource utilization.

 - Deploy three or more virtual machines across [availability zones](/azure/availability-zones/az-overview) to achieve datacenter-level fault tolerance.
-  - If you're deploying commercial off-the-shelf software, consult with the software vendor and test adequately before deploying it into production.
+  - If you're deploying commercial off-the-shelf software, consult the software vendor and test adequately before deploying the software into production.

 - For workloads that can't be deployed across availability zones, use [availability sets](/azure/virtual-machines/availability-set-overview) that contain three or more VMs.
   - Consider availability sets only if availability zones don't meet workload requirements, such as for chatty workloads with low latency requirements.